ssavi-ict/LeetCode-Which-Company/README.md

 - Flexible to LeetCode UI changes.
 So no downtime on your preparation.
 - Upcoming Contest Notification everyday.
 Never miss a LeetCode contest now.
 - Next to solve suggestion for Easy, Medium, and Hard category.
+- ✯ Notation to denote the recent companies who asked a question.
+- Backup URL if extension pop up fails to load company information. <a href="https://ssavi-ict.github.io/LeetCode-Which-Company/" target="_blank">Visit Here</a>
 - No data collection.

 ------